Code-Institute-Submissions/milestone-1-anthonyforrest/README.md

 Images used in the news items section are screenshots from those videos and also link to the videos they are a screenshot of.
 These screenshots and YouTube links belong to the channels: [CBS This Morning](https://www.youtube.com/channel/UC-SJ6nODDmufqBzPBwCvYvQ), [AOL Build Series](https://www.youtube.com/channel/UClZmCCcrhNaXhWYvZNIolWg), [It's Erik Nagel](https://www.youtube.com/channel/UCZsglkJyW0T00g01FXmxRNQ), and [Cast Sutra](https://www.youtube.com/channel/UCGme36OHxUXi0XdAJFYRFUA).

+## Acknowledgements

+I received inspiration from Anthony Forrest's current website for the color palette and information to be included.

+For the store section I looked at the app Zalando Lounge to see how an effective store lines out it's content.

+My mentor Jonathan Munz has been essential in confirming my direction and giving input as to elements which would be found on the site.
+Orignally I had 2 different projects in mind, the first was a website to promote myself as a videographer and the second was the site for my father Anthony Forrest because he was looking for an updated design for his website.
+During my discussion's with Jonathan we decided that using my father as the subject for this project would be a better fit due to content being available (from him and from his current website) and also because the subject matter is interesting.